umairali-bit/e-commerce/Readme.md

 # Installation

-Follwoing packages are required for this application are as follows
+Packages required for this application are as follows
 * Node
  * Express
  * MySQL2